Deterministic Generation of Multipartite Entanglement via Causal Activation in the Quantum Internet: Results

 and $\overleftarrow{\cdot},\overrightarrow{\cdot}$ being the usual shorthand notations for the alternative causal orders among the unitaries.
 Hence, the output in \eqref{Eq:06} is a legitimate GHZ-like state if and only if $\overleftarrow{U_i} \ket{\varphi_i}$ is orthonormal to $\overrightarrow{U_i} \ket{\varphi_i}$.\\ Indeed, there exists a lighter condition (see Proposition~\ref{Prop:02} in \textit{Methods} assuring the separability of the output state \eqref{Eq:06}, given by:

-It is crucial to note that the scheme shown in Figure~\ref{Fig:04} straightforwardly extends to $n$-partite GHZ-like states by considering two $n$-qubit local unitaries $V^{(n)}$ and $\tilde{V}^{(n)}$ acting on a $n$-partite separable state.
+It is crucial to note that this straightforwardly extends to $n$-partite GHZ-like states by considering two $n$-qubit local unitaries $V^{(n)}$ and $\tilde{V}^{(n)}$ acting on a $n$-partite separable state.
 In such a case, the output is a legitimate GHZ-like state as long as (see Remark following Theorem~\ref{Theo:02} in \textit{Methods}):